Etaoni/Rosalind-Solutions/README.md

 # Rosalind-Solutions
-These are my solutions to rosalind.info/problems
+My solutions to rosalind.info/problems in python 3